Evenilink/KISS/ESOF-docs/Relatorio 2 - SoftwareProcess.md

 #### Non-Functional Requirements
 * Run on any device, from new to old, from high-end to low-end.
-* The graphical interface need to be as minimalist as possible.
+* The graphical interface needs to be as minimalist as possible.
 This is related to the first requirement, since nice UIs tends to be heavier and slower.
 *	The package (APK) needs to be very small.
 Again, fast and light are the keywords here.
 *	Be open source for everyone willing to help and improve the application.
 *	Not require internet connection, which is good for the user privacy.